Exploring Norwegian Birch

 A lounge chair with a frame of straight, round birch poles and a woven seat and back under tension.

-The interplay of rigid poles and flexible weave creates a springy, ergonomic seating experience rooted in contemporary Nordic craftsmanship.
+The interplay of rigid poles and flexible weave creates a springy, ergonomic seat rooted in contemporary Nordic craftsmanship.

 ASTRI